-From its conception, Guns Down recognized the importance of channeling grassroots energy into campaigns urging American corporations to break ties with the NRA.
-In the aftermath of Parkland, Guns Down is developing a new stream of work that is designed to educate and empower young people to advocate for bold policies that will truly reduce gun violence.
+From its conception, Guns Down America recognized the importance of channeling grassroots energy into campaigns urging American corporations to break ties with the NRA.
+In the aftermath of Parkland, Guns Down America is developing a new stream of work that is designed to educate and empower young people to advocate for bold policies that will truly reduce gun violence.

 We need to go after guns themselves to build safer communities with fewer guns.

-Guns Down is taking on the NRA on all sides, by exposing the true cost of its guns-everywhere agenda and challenging those who do business with the NRA.
+Guns Down America is taking on the NRA on all sides, by exposing the true cost of its guns-everywhere agenda and challenging those who do business with the NRA.
 Here’s how we’ve done that so far:

 - Stopping Murder Insurance: In October of 2017, we successfully convinced Chubb and Lockton Affinity, two insurers, to stop offering the NRA’s “Carry Guard” policies.
 This strategic campaign came together in partnership with Color of Change and featured Sybrina Fulton, the mother of Trayvon Martin.
 Hundreds of thousands of Americans signed a petition urging the insurers to break ties and their efforts were featured in an exclusive article in the Associated Press and local news stations around the country.

 - Demanding a Change at FedEx with Drop the NRA: In December of 2016 we launched a campaign urging FedEx to stop participating in the NRA’s Business Alliance.
 Guns Down pushed for FedEx to pull out of the NRA’s Business Alliance, which offers FedEx discounts to NRA members.
 In October of 2018, FedEx ended the discount.